 Printers in Homes and Printers

+Who today does not have a printer at home.
+Their prices are becoming more affordable and operating costs lower.
 Multifunction devices offer increasingly larger scanning resolutions, less margin, larger formats, etc.

+But still, such home printers are far behind the professional equipment used in professional printers.
+Not to mention the much larger range of techniques used, which have nothing to do with those we know from home printers.
 Printed roll, solvent, water, anhydrous - long to exchange.
 The quality of such printouts is higher, which entails the obvious higher costs of printing itself.